Last Updated on March 1, 2023 by Maryam Siddiqui

 The residence permit and visa are completely different documents.
 While residence visas grant foreigners permission to legally enter Portugal to live, they aren’t enough to let you stay for long.

-Visas for Portugal have a short validity, exactly so that, when you enter Portugal, you register at SEF and apply for a Portugal Residence Permit, your new ID card.
+Visas for Portugal have a short validity, so that when you enter Portugal, you register at SEF and apply for a Portugal Residence Permit, which is your new ID card.

 The residence permit is what is going to be your national identity card when you live in Portugal.
 As the Portuguese nationals have their own Cartão Cidadão (Citizen Card), foreigners usually have either a Título de Residência (Residence Title) – for short stays, or a Cartão de Residência (Residence Card) when it’s permanent.